Tushar-Gayakwad/terraform-infra-imentorlly/README.md

-# terraform-infra-imentorlly
+# Terraform_AWS_infra
-imentollry infra app.
+Crate an AWS infrastructure using Terraform.